15 Best Job Search Sites

 Top Job Search Websites

-Read on for a summary of what each site has to offer you, and how you can use each one to find your ideal job.
+This list of job search websites can help you find work in any career field or industry.
+Read on for a summary of what each site offers you and how you can use each to find your ideal job.

 1. Indeed

 Indeed touts itself as the #1 job site in the world, adding 9.8 new job listings globally every second of every day.
-The website was launched in 2004 and is easy to use.
+The website, launched in 2004, is easy to use.
+Simply go to their homepage and enter the type of job you want using the keyword, position title, or company you want to work for.

-After you get that list, you can further narrow your search by clicking on criteria such as part-time or full-time, etc. As a test run, I entered the word “office” in the search bar, along with my city name.
+After getting that list, you can narrow your search by clicking on criteria such as part-time or full-time, etc. As a test run, I entered the word “office” in the search bar and my city name.
+I live in a small town, but the site listed 213 part-time jobs in or around my area.

-I live in a small town, but the site populated 213 part-time jobs in or around where I live.
-Bonus: the site includes reviews from people who work for or have worked at the companies.
+Bonus: The site includes reviews from people who work for or have worked at the companies.

 2. Glassdoor

-Glassdoor only returned 47 results as opposed to Indeed’s 200+ results (To clarify, I live in a town of about 4500).
-However, the jobs they posted were different than the ones I saw on Indeed.
+Glassdoor returned only 47 results, as opposed to Indeed’s 200+ results (To clarify, I live in a town of about 4500).
+However, the jobs they posted were different from the ones I saw on Indeed.
+For this reason, Glassdoor is worth checking out if you’re searching for a job.

 3. Monster

 Searching for a job on Monster is easy.
-You enter the type of work or position you want, along with the city you wish to work in on the site’s homepage.
+You enter the type of work or position you want, along with the city you wish to work in, on the site’s homepage.
+Your list will populate after you hit the “find jobs” button.
+When I searched using the job criteria I specified earlier, Monster populated 357 positions.

 4. LinkedIn

-You probably know of LinkedIn as a way to connect with other professionals in your area or career field.
+You probably know LinkedIn as a way to connect with other professionals in your area or career field.
 However, this popular social media site has a jobs section as well.

 When you sign into your LinkedIn account, you’ll see a “jobs” tab at the top of the page.
-Click on the tab, and Linkedin will pull up jobs in your area.
+Click on the tab, and LinkedIn will pull up jobs in your area.
+One cool thing is that your LinkedIn profile serves as a résumé of sorts.

-It also allows people who are searching to hire people to quickly know whether or not you fit the bill for the job.
+The information on it helps the site find jobs that match your qualifications.
+It also allows people searching to hire people to quickly know whether or not you fit the bill for the job.

 5. Robert Half

-When you enter the homepage, you’ll find two buttons: one to search for jobs, and one to find candidates for job positions you need to fill.
+Robert Half has been connecting people with jobs since 1948.
+Their website is super easy to use.
+When you enter the homepage, you’ll find two buttons: one to search for jobs and find candidates for job positions you need to fill.

-From the results page, you can use the left sidebar to narrow your results.
+You can use the left sidebar to narrow down the results on the results page.
 The “job type” selection noted permanent or temporary jobs as opposed to full-time or part-time jobs.
+This could make searching more tedious, depending on how many hours you want to work.

 6. ZipRecruiter

 This might mean more job opportunities for you.
-However, be prepared that you might be redirected to another job site when applying for jobs that specify that agency.
+However, be prepared to be redirected to another job site when applying for jobs that specify that agency.
+For instance, when I hit the “apply” button for Robert Half jobs, I was taken to the Robert Half website.

 7. SimplyHired

 And as with the other sites, you’ll get a populated list of jobs in that city and surrounding areas.
-The search I did for office jobs in my small city populated a list of 174 part-time jobs.
+My search for office jobs in my small city populated a list of 174 part-time jobs.
+I was surprised that this site, like the others, had many different job opportunities.
+Many of the job postings were duplicates of what I saw on other sites, but some were new.

 8. CareerBuilder

 CareerBuilder has been helping people find jobs for over twenty years.
-Their site is easy to use, with the search bars for job type and city right on the homepage.
+Their site is easy to use, with the search bars for job type and city on the homepage.

-One thing I like about the CareerBuilder site is their Career Development and Learning tab at the top of their homepage.
+One thing I like about the CareerBuilder site is its Career Development and Learning tab at the top of its homepage.
+It shares information such as newly available jobs and advice on improving your skills and career.

 9. Snag

-When I searched for jobs using my standard criteria, however, I had to choose between 5, 10, 20 or 50 miles from my location.
-I couldn’t enter in a number of my choice.
+Snag has been helping people find jobs since 2000.
+The site is easy to use and well-organized.
+When I searched for jobs using my standard criteria, however, I had to choose between 5, 10, 20, or 50 miles from my location.
+I couldn’t enter a number of my choice.

 This restriction left me with a dilemma.
 When I entered 20 miles, the Snag site populated 53 jobs.
 But when I set the limit at 50 miles, it showed 1,364 jobs.